wix-incubator/import-path/README.md

 import {importantFunction} from 'my-package/importantFunction';
 ```

-If you wish your require path (entry point) name format to be camel cased with a capital letter, like seen here :
+If you wish your require path (entry point) name format to be pascal cased, like seen here :

 ```javascript
 import {importantFunction} from 'my-package/dist/src/ImportantFunction';